Practical Rx Training - London 6-7 October 2015 Book now!

 {...}

-The ToEvent method returns an IEventSource<T>, which will have a single event member on it: OnNext.
+The ToEvent method returns an IEventSource<T>, which has a single member: an OnNext event.

 public interface IEventSource<T>